ssp21/ssp21-spec/ssp21.md

 }
 ```

-* **HMAC-SHA256-16** - A MAC session mode using HMAC-SHA256 truncated to the leftmost 16 bytes.
+* **HMAC-SHA256-16** - Cleartext user data with the authentication tag set to HMAC-SHA256 truncated to the leftmost 16 bytes.

 ##### Certificate Mode